 ~ Puzzles, word searches and crossword puzzles

 Clubhouse Jr. often publishes Bible stories.
 We look for imaginative yet accurate retellings of Scripture.
 We generally favor lesser-known stories or stories told from a new point of view.
 The best styles are short captions, easy reader or comic strip versions.
 A nonfiction sidebar highlighting accurate facts about the subject is a plus.
-Bible stories should be 400 words.
+Bible stories should be no longer than 500 words.

 We generally pay between 15 and 25 cents per word, depending on the amount of editing required.
-Fiction, nonfiction and Bible stories are usually bought for $100-$200.
-Rebus stories are generally purchased for $75-$150.
 Authors sign a contract and are paid upon acceptance of the story and sent complimentary copies when the piece is published.
 We do not consider reprinted stories.
 We purchase a non-exclusive license, and simultaneous submissions are not accepted.

-If you would like a sample of the magazine to read and study, please send $3.99 and a large self-addressed stamped envelope to the address below or call 1-800-232-6459.
+If you would like a sample issue of Clubhouse Jr. magazine to read and study, please visit Focus on the Family’s online store.
+Single issues cost $4.99.

 All manuscripts should be typed, double-spaced, on one side only of letter paper (8.5×11 inches).
 The author’s name, address, phone number, email address and an approximate word count should appear on the first page of the manuscript or in the cover letter, as well as the genre of the story.
 We only accept completed manuscripts; no query letters.
 Material will not be returned unless a self-addressed envelope with adequate postage is included.
 Seasonal material should be sent at least eight months in advance.

 Grace Kelley, Associate Editor, Clubhouse Jr.

 We do our best to respond to submissions within 12 weeks.